Skilled Criminal Defense Attorney Contact Us to Discuss Your Case

 When you contact the Law Office of Cynthia Mendoza, she can walk you through each step and serve as your personal legal guide.
 She can start by examining the specifics of your background to determine which type of expungement is the best route to take.
 You may need to work with her to return to the same court where your conviction took place to receive a pardon or a deferred adjudication.
 Then, your attorney can help you file a motion to ask the judge to expunge or seal past records.
 If expungement is not an option, your attorney may be able to help you file for other options.

-What Are Other Options?
+Exploring Alternatives: What Are Your Options?

 In the state of Texas, different crimes are handled in unique ways.
 For example, if you were convicted of a class C misdemeanor with a deferred adjudication, or were sentenced to community supervision, you may be eligible to begin the expungement process.
 For more severe crimes, other options are available.